QuickBooks Blog

 Tips for managing wage garnishments

-• Respond promptly: Notify the employee timely and detail the specifics of the order and relevant contact information so they can verify the garnishment themselves.
+• Respond promptly: Notify the employee in a timely manner and provide the order details and relevant contact information so they can verify the garnishment themselves.

-• Keep your departments informed: Update your human resource and payroll departments about the garnishment.
+• Keep your departments informed: Update your human resources and payroll departments about the garnishment.

 • Calculate and withhold correctly: Understand and apply the rules—this involves identifying the employee's disposable earnings.